snoopy3476/WslCmd/README.md

       ```
   - Build on WSL & install to Windows with Cargo
     ```
-    # Set a path of Windows to install: Replace (USER_NAME) appropriately
+    # Set a path of Windows to install:
+    #   Replace (USER_NAME) appropriately
     WSLLINK_ROOT="C:\\Users\\(USER_NAME)\\WslLink"

-    # Install from the repository, then append installed path to Windows PATH env var
+    # Install from the repository,
+    # then append installed path to Windows PATH env var
     cargo install --git=https://github.com/snoopy3476/WslLink.git \
                   --target=x86_64-pc-windows-gnu \
                   --root="$(wslpath $WSLLINK_ROOT)" \
-    && printf 'setx PATH "%%PATH%%;%s\\bin"\n' "$WSLLINK_ROOT" | cmd.exe; echo
+                  && printf 'setx PATH "%%PATH%%;%s\\bin"\n' \
+                            "$WSLLINK_ROOT" \
+                  | cmd.exe; echo
     ```
   - Re-open CMD to apply modified PATH
-    - If you are using Windows Terminal, it may not be enough to open a new CMD tab.
-      You need to close and re-open Windows Terminal itself.
+    - If you are using Windows Terminal, you need to close and re-open Windows Terminal itself.

 ## Uninstall